 - This happens every time you think you see an acquaintance who actually turns out to be a complete stranger.
 Can be embarrassing at parties.

-- One particular example occurred in Beijing during the 2008 Olympics, when Steve Parry, a former Olympic swimmer then reporting for the BBC, was mistaken for Michael Phelps, an Olympic swimmer in Beijing who had beaten the record for most gold medals won in a single Olympics that year.
+- One particular example occurred in Beijing during the 2008 Olympics, when Steve Parry, a British former Olympic swimmer then reporting for the BBC, was mistaken for Michael Phelps, an American Olympic swimmer in Beijing who had beaten the record for most gold medals won in a single Olympics that year.
 Hilarity did indeed ensue.